kevinohara80/elkington/README.md

 **elkington** is a node.js module for interfacing with the Elk M1 Gold automation controller.

 **This is currently experimental and under development.
-Not all Elk commands are available**
+Not all Elk messages are currently being parsed.**

 ## Features